 Each family has their own preferences related to the celebration of their child's birthday and VSOCC understands and respects these choices.
 For families who wish to have a special celebration within their childcare program, please speak with the educators as your child's birthday draws near.
-You are welcome to bring a selection of uncut fruit or vegetables, store-bought unopened fruit or veggie platters or store-bought and unopened food.
-Items MUST contain the ingredient list and be low sugar/salt.
+You are welcome to bring a selection of uncut fruit or vegetables.
 Either you or the educator can then prepare the food at the program.
 This will ensure there is no cross contamination with allergy causing foods.